 The impact of new buildings in the public realm will be given special consideration, particularly at the street level.
-This level will be designed to add interest and activity. with storefronts for retail, building features and streetscape features in the public realm.
-Wall sconces, sun shades, stone and brick detail may be incorporated into the building, where appropriate to enhance the pedestrian experience.
+This level will be designed to add interest and activity, with storefronts for retail, building features and streetscape features in the public realm.
+Wall sconces, sun shades, stone and brick detail may be incorporated into the building, where appropriate, to enhance the pedestrian experience.
 The building may also be recessed at the ground level to enhance pedestrian plaza space and add visual interest to the building facade.
 Benches, bollards, bike racks, sculpture, pedestrian signage, banners, decorative exterior lighting, special paving and planters may also be considered to enhance the pedestrian experience at the streetscape level.

 Unless there are extenuating circumstances, 60 percent of the first floor building façades, between three and eight feet height, will be transparent.
-The Center for Innovative Science, for example, will meet this requirement, with the exception of the loading dock overhead door and the parking garage entrance. elements will be integrated into the building with brickwork or other architectural features.
+The Center for Innovative Science, for example, will meet this requirement, with the exception of the loading dock overhead door and the parking garage entrance.
+These elements will be integrated into the building with brickwork or other architectural features.
 The Outpatient, Urgent Care and Retail Building façade will be treated similarly.
+The bridges will be designed to keep the view corridor open at the street level, with clear glass walls at a height above grade that is contextually appropriate.
 The restoration of the existing Ford Motor Building will include cleaning and repair of masonry work and the replacement of all windows along Centre Avenue and Baum Boulevard.